cmerkle1/portfolio_projects/README.md

 ### 🧸 [Ecommerce App](./kids_shopping_app)
 A full-stack e-commerce app built with Django, MySQL, and Docker.
-Allows the user to register as a buyer or seller, browse a marketplace and sort by price or seller, leave verified and unverified reviews, and complete checkout with email confirmation.
+Allows the user to register as either a buyer or a seller.
+A buyer may browse the marketplace and sort by price or by seller, add items to a cart and edit or remove them, place an order and receive an email confirmation, and leave reviews.
+The buyer can leave a verified review if they have purchased the item, or an unverified review if they have not.
+Sellers have the ability to list items for sale by adding a photo, title, description, price, and available/unavailable status.

 <br>
 <details>